Rockaway, Queens: Health

 As of 2018, preterm births and births to teenage mothers are more common in Rockaway than in other places citywide.
 In Rockaway, there were 113 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 20.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Rockaway has a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 11%, which is slightly lower than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Rockaway is 0.006 mg/m3, the lowest of any neighborhood in the city.
 Sixteen percent of Rockaway residents are smokers, which is slightly higher than the city average of 14% of residents being smokers.
 In Rockaway, 32% of residents are obese, 15% are diabetic, and 34% have high blood pressure—compared to the citywide averages of 20%, 14%, and 24% respectively.
 In addition, 23% of children are obese, compared to the citywide average of 20%.

 Eighty-nine percent of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
 In 2018, 75% of residents described their health as "good", "very good", or "excellent", slightly lower than the city's average of 78%.
 For every supermarket in Rockaway, there are 8 bodegas.

 The only large hospital on the Rockaway Peninsula is St. John's Episcopal Hospital South Shore.

-Post offices and ZIP Codes
+Post offices

 Rockaway is covered by multiple ZIP Codes.
 From west to east, they are 11697 (Breezy Point), 11694 (Rockaway Park), 11693 (Broad Channel), 11692 (Arverne), and 11691 (Far Rockaway).
 The United States Post Office operates four locations in Rockaway: